BiMStop/Biscuit/README.md

 Biscuit
 =======

-Stopmotion program created by the members of Bricks in Motion a Lego stopmotion community as an alternative to paid applications.
-This application is made by brickfilmers for brickfilmers.
+A multi-platform alternative to paid stopmotion programs.